rpm-software-management/dnf5/doc/misc/installroot.7.rst

 before the chroot is created.

 `cachedir`, `system_cachedir`, `log` files, `releasever`, and `gpgkey` are taken from or stored in the installroot.
-PGP keys are imported into the installroot from a path relative to the host which can be specified in the repository section of configuration files.
+OpenPGP keys are imported into the installroot from a path relative to the host which can be specified in the repository section of configuration files.